-It was the TV adverts.
+It was the TV adverts that started the deception.
 The adverts looked so fresh and fun.
 A clear- skinned young woman with perfect everything turned her profile to the camera while dots marched across her face, indicating where the scalpel would slice.
 There were shots of her in a white bathrobe enjoying a yellow bedroom.
 And then her delighted friends and family embraced her and the screen softened and swirled, Scooby-style, to a web address and premium phone number.

 But the adverts were a lie.

-Lathom had a medical degree.
-He had the crushing debt and sleep deprivation that accompanies doctorhood.
-He had survived his junior residence and married his girlfriend and leapt, as soon as he could, from the National Health into the private sector.
-He disliked the insides of people and hoped it was mainly their chequebooks he’d be opening.
+Lathom did have a medical degree.
+He had the crushing debt and sleep deprivation which accompanies doctorhood.
+He had survived his junior residence and married his girlfriend and leapt, as soon as he could, from the National Health Service into the private sector.
+He disliked the insides of people, and hoped it was mainly their chequebooks he’d be opening.
 It was, even by this stage, obvious that specialising in surgery was a mistake.

-He was ready to quit when he got a call from a college acquaintance, an anaesthetist called Radley.
+He was ready to quit when he got a call from an old college acquaintance, an anaesthetist called Radley.
 Radley had an inheritance and a vague idea of entrepreneurship, and he was starting a private clinic.
 Only small, but Lathom would be chief surgeon.

 “Don’t do it,” said Maureen, who was not a stereotypical surgeon’s wife.

 She handed Lathom a maple pecan plait.
 “You’ll be stressed out to the eyeballs.”